-Community Advice is a free and confidential support service that was established at Highbury Corner Magistrates’ Court in January 2014.
-It offers practical and emotional support for individuals appearing in court, including for any family members who may be attending with them.
-The service is overseen and run by Michelle McGuire, with the help of volunteers.
-Since its inception Community Advice has supported over 2500 people.
+Community Advice is overseen and run by Michelle McGuire, with the help of volunteers.
+Since its inception in 2014 the service has supported over 2500 people.
 It is independent of the court and any criminal justice proceedings.
 The aim of the programme is “to stop reoffending, and to connect people to their local community and the support that they need.”

 Routes to support

 Michelle states that she and her volunteers aim to be “a friendly face at court”.
 They begin the day by walking around the court building greeting those appearing in court and their families, offering directions and explaining court processes.
 They hand out leaflets explaining what the service offers and encourage people to come by the office after their court appearance if they need advice or would like to talk.
 Michelle states that those who may be too stressed or agitated to seek support on the day of their court appearance often contact the service in the weeks that follow.
 The team also visit the cells at court to see if anyone on remand would like some support.
 Depending on the client’s needs, the team may be able to provide support on the spot or signpost the individual to an appropriate service within the local community.

 Anyone who approaches Community Advice for support is first offered a detailed assessment where they can talk freely about their support needs.
 The assessment form details the issues with which the service can offer support, and individuals can request support with as many issues as they like including: debt, benefits, housing, employment, education and training, domestic abuse, drugs and alcohol and health.
 The most common need that people present with is housing, followed next by benefits needs or debt repayment consolidation.
 Michelle aims to be flexible in meeting the needs of individuals, and has also helped clients to obtain birth certificates, bank accounts or passports.